 Supporting Environmental Organizations

 Contributing to a charitable organization can get confusing, especially when it has two separate legal identities like Greenpeace.
 (But, it’s easy to figure your annual emissions with an ecological footprint calculator.)

 To ensure your good deed meets IRS qualifications, check that you’re giving to Greenpeace Fund, Inc., a qualified 501(c)(3), and keep the paperwork for the next tax season.
 That way, you can do your part to do something good for the earth, and also make sure that your donation is tax-deductible.

-By supporting the efforts of organizations like Greenpeace, you can help reduce the impact of carbon emissions, restore and protect ecosystems, and save the planet.
+By supporting the efforts of organizations like Greenpeace tax deductible charities, the best carbon offset providers and other carbon offset tree planting organizations, you can help reduce the impact of carbon emissions, restore and protect ecosystems, and fight climate change.

 1Greenpeace USA.
 (2015, June 2).
 Membership FAQ.
 Retrieved June 16, 2021, from greenpeace.org: https://www.greenpeace.org/usa/membership-faq/

 2Internal Revenue Service.
 (2021, February 2).
 Donations to section 501c4 organizations.Retrieved June 16, 2021, from irs.gov: https://www.irs.gov/charities-non-profits/other-non-profits/donations-to-section-501c4-organizations

 3Internal Revenue Service.
 (2020, December 8).
 Nondeductible lobbying and political expenditures.
 Retrieved June 16, 2021, from irs.gov: https://www.irs.gov/charities-non-profits/other-non-profits/nondeductible-lobbying-and-political-expenditures-1